-The Neurology Academy hosted a debate at the ABN conference this year to discuss the newly proposed NHS England algorithm for using disease-modifying treatments (DMTs) to manage multiple sclerosis (MS).
+The Neurology Academy hosted a debate at the ICC Birmingham this year to discuss the newly proposed NHS England algorithm for using disease-modifying treatments (DMTs) to manage multiple sclerosis (MS).

 The full debate: